England | Scotland | Wales | Northern Ireland | Ireland

 Minor Surgery Some doctors perform minor operations including the removal of various skin lumps, cysts, moles and the freezing of warts and verrucae.
 Initial consultation is by routine appointment with a GP and a further appointment is arranged at the Health Centre for the procedure.

-They can deal with a wide variety of conditions which may include sore eyes, ears and throats, hay fever, insect bites or stings, and the provision of emergency contraception and condoms.
+Nurses can deal with a wide variety of conditions such as sore eyes, ears and throats, hay fever, insect bites or stings, and the provision of emergency contraception and condoms.
 As Nurse Prescribers they can prescribe appropriate medication.

 The Health Visiting Team is available daily.
 You can leave a message on their voicemail and they will return your call.
 Through the triage system you may be offered a telephone appointment for advice from a Health Visitor.